jessekrubin/ry/docs/src/api.md

     def endswith(self, suffix: Buffer) -> bool:
         """Return `True` if the binary data ends with the suffix string, `False` otherwise."""

+    def capitalize(self) -> Bytes:
+        """
+        Return a copy of the sequence with the first byte converted to uppercase and all other bytes converted to lowercase.
+        """

+    def strip(self, chars: Buffer | None = None) -> Bytes:
+        """
+        Return a copy of the sequence with leading and trailing bytes removed.
+        If `chars` is provided, remove all bytes in `chars` from both ends.
+        If `chars` is not provided, remove all ASCII whitespace bytes.
+        """

+    def expandtabs(self, tabsize: int = 8) -> Bytes:
+        """
+        Return a copy of the sequence with all ASCII tab characters replaced by spaces.
+        The number of spaces is determined by the `tabsize` parameter.
+        """

+    def title(self) -> Bytes:
+        """
+        Return a copy of the sequence with the first byte of each word converted to uppercase and all other bytes converted to lowercase.
+        """

+    def swapcase(self) -> Bytes:
+        """
+        Return a copy of the sequence with all uppercase ASCII characters converted to their corresponding lowercase counterpart and vice versa.
+        """

 BytesLike: typing_extensions.TypeAlias = (
     Buffer | bytes | bytearray | memoryview | Bytes